Sea Otters - Did you know?

 5. Sea otters eat 25 - 40 percent of their body weight in food every day.
 The diet includes sea urchins, crabs, mussels, and clams.

-hair follicles per square inch!
+6. Sea otters have the thickest fur of any animal.
+Their fur is estimated to contains one million hair follicles per square inch!
 Otters do lack a blubber layer so they depend on their water-resistant fur to provide insulation.

 7. They spend all of their time in the ocean, including sleeping.
 Since they sleep at the surface, otters will either hold paws or wrap themselves in giant kelp to keep themselves from floating away.